Audibene-GMBH/product.frontend-coding-challenge/README.md

 **Things to focus on**

- * Scalable and maintainable CSS and JS.
+ * Scalable and maintainable code (assume this is for production and will be used by a team).
  * Accessibility.
  * Semantic HTML.
  * Speed optimization.
- * Think in “components”.

 **Tech Requirements**